 From Weddings to Fashion Shows For Your Dog

 She also recently organized a fashion show extravaganza at The Beverly Hills Mutt Club.
 Humans and dogs modeled spring fashions.
-Afterwards, “owners savored fancy salads and pasta dishes, while all of the dogs gobbled up my special canine quiche, doggie cookies and appetizers.”
+Afterward, “owners savored fancy salads and pasta dishes, while all of the dogs gobbled up my special canine quiche, doggie cookies and appetizers.”

-For other parties, Moore has brought in massage therapists, spa specialists and pet psychics.
+For other parties, Moore has brought in massage therapists, spa specialists, and pet psychics.
 “The massage theme is especially popular,” she says.
 “Dogs receive their massage first on a soft, warm blanket.
 While they relax, their owners then get a soothing 10-minute massage.”
 The key to this event, and many others, she believes, is to make sure food and activities involve both canines and their owners, so no one feels bored or left behind.